Advanced linear algebra: 2c. Some applications

 But this gives us the key to the computation of $D$.
 Indeed, $D$ must be divisible by $x_i-x_j$ for any $i\neq j$, and so we must have a formula of the following type:

-Moreover, since the product on the right is, exactly as $D$ itself, a polynomial in the variables $x_1,\ldots,x_N$, having degree $N-1$ in each variable, we conclude that the quantity $c$ must be a constant, not depending on any of the variables $x_1,\ldots,x_N$:

-In order to finish the computation, it remains to find the value of this constant $c$.
-But this can be done for instance by recurrence, and we obtain:
+Moreover, since the product on the right is, exactly as $D$ itself, a polynomial in the variables $x_1,\ldots,x_N$, having degree $N-1$ in each variable, we conclude that $c$ must be a constant, not depending on any of the variables $x_1,\ldots,x_N$.
+It remains to find the value of $c$, and this can be done for instance by recurrence, and we obtain $c=1$, as desired. \end{proof}